HIV and Hepatotoxicity

 What Is Hepatotoxicity?

-Hepatotoxicity means damage to the liver caused by a medicine, chemical, or herbal or dietary supplement.
-Hepatotoxicity can be a side effect of many different HIV medicines.
+Hepatotoxicity is the medical term for damage to the liver caused by a medicine, chemical, or herbal or dietary supplement.
+Hepatotoxicity can be a side effect of some HIV medicines.

 Are There Other Factors That Can Increase the Risk of Hepatotoxicity?

 The following factors may increase the risk of hepatotoxicity due to HIV medicines:

 What Are the Symptoms of Hepatotoxicity?

 If you are taking HIV medicines and have any of these symptoms, contact your health care provider immediately.
 However, do NOT cut down on, skip, or stop taking your HIV medicines unless your health care provider tells you to.

 Liver function tests (LFTs) are a group of blood tests used to check for damage to the liver.
 Before treatment with HIV medicines begins, LFTs are done to check for already-existing liver damage.
 The risk of hepatotoxicity is greater in people who have liver damage before they start taking HIV medicines.
 If LFT results show pre-existing liver damage, HIV medicines that may cause hepatotoxicity should be avoided.
 There are many other HIV medicines available to use instead.